bigbio/pgatk/docs/pgatk-cli.md

-    -sn, --skip_ncrna               Skip the ncRNA file download -sdn, --skip_cdna               Skip the cDNA file download -sd, --skip_dna                 Skip the DNA file download -h, --help                      Show this message and exit.
+    -sn, --skip_ncrna               Skip the ncRNA file download -sdn, --skip_cdna               Skip the cDNA file download -sd, --skip_dna                 Skip the DNA file download --generate-transcripts          Run gffread after download to produce transcripts.fa with CDS= headers (requires gffread in PATH and the genome assembly; no effect with --skip_gtf) -h, --help                      Show this message and exit.
 ```